 Harness the Power of Questions

 The ability to ask the right questions is a skill that you build with experience and practice.
-Personally, it doesn’t come naturally, but I’m consciously aware and practicing as much as possible with my team and clients.
+It’s a skill I’m constantly practicing as much as possible with my team and clients.

 So, if in doubt, ask a question.